 During 2010, we performed a comprehensive review of our real estate requirements in New York in connection with our workforce reductions commencing in 2008.
-As a result, during 2010 we decided to sub-lease over 380,000 square feet in New York (more than half of which has occurred) and largely consolidate our New York-based employees into two office locations from three.
+As a result, during 2010 we decided to sub-lease over 380,000 square feet in New York (approximately 75% of this space has been sublet) and largely consolidate our New York-based employees into two office locations from three.
 We recorded pre-tax real estate charges of \$101.7 million in 2010 that reflected the net present value of the difference between the amount of our on-going contractual operating lease obligations for this space and our estimate of current market rental rates (\$76.2 million), as well as the write-off of leasehold improvements, furniture and equipment related to this space (\$25.5 million).
 We periodically review our assumptions and estimates used in recording these charges.
-During 2011, we reduced our real estate liability by \$3.5 million as a result of the changes in our estimates.
+During 2011, we reduced our real estate liability by \$3.5 million as a result of changes in our estimates.
 During the first quarter of 2012, we recorded pre-tax real estate charges totaling \$9.3 million, reflecting \$8.8 million resulting from the abandonment of our leased New York City Data Center office space and \$0.5 million resulting from a change in estimates relating to our 2010 real estate charge for New York City office space yet to be subleased.
 The New York City Data Center charge consisted of the net present value of the difference between the amount of on-going contractual operating lease obligations for this space and our estimate of current market rental rates (\$7.1 million) and the write-off of leasehold improvements, furniture and equipment related to this space (\$1.7 million).
-The following table summarizes the activity in the liability account relating to our New York consolidation for the following periods ending:
+During the second quarter of 2012, we recorded pre-tax real estate charges totaling \$6.8 million resulting from a change in estimates relating to our 2010 real estate charge for New York City office space yet to be subleased.
+The following table summarizes the activity in the liability account relating to our New York consolidation for the following periods:

-arch 31, 2012 ember 31, 2011
+ende months d June 30, 2012 welve months ed December 31, 2011

-(in tho usands)
+(in t housa nds)

-Balance as of January 1, \$ 71,164 \$ 89,793
+Balance as of beginning of period \$ 71,164 \$ 89,793

-Expense incurred (credit) 7,594 (3,506)
+Expense incurred (credit) 14,380 (3,506)

 Deferred rent 4,433 2,288

-Payments made (4,947) (18,696)
+Payments made (12,518) (18,696)

-Interest accretion 235 1,285
+Interest accretion 508 1,285

-Balance as of end of period \$ 78,479 \$ 71,164
+Balance as of end of period \$ 77,967 \$ 71,164